Gretchen Mol: Television

 Mol's first television work was in a Coca-Cola commercial.
-Mol had a small role of Maggie Tilton in the 1996 miniseries Dead Man's Walk, based on the Larry McMurtry novel.
+Mol played the small role of Maggie Tilton in the 1996 miniseries Dead Man's Walk, based on the Larry McMurtry novel.
 She also was in a few episodes of Spin City.
 She was among the three lead actresses in David E. Kelley's 2002 series girls club, though it ended after its second episode due to underwhelming ratings.

 She appeared in two TV remakes of classic films: Picnic (2000), in the role of Madge Owens, and The Magnificent Ambersons as Lucy Morgan (2002).
-She made a Hallmark Hall of Fame television movie in January 2007, starring in The Valley of Light, a story set in post–World War II based on a novel by Terry Kay.
+She starred in the 2007 Hallmark Hall of Fame television movie The Valley of Light, a story set in post–World War II based on a novel by Terry Kay.
 It was her second Hallmark production.
 She had a minor role in Calm at Sunset in 1996.

-She played Norah in The Memory Keeper's Daughter which aired on The Lifetime Channel in the U.S. in April 2008.
+She played Norah in The Memory Keeper's Daughter which aired on The Lifetime Channel in April 2008.

-She played NYPD Officer Annie Norris in the ABC series Life on Mars, the U.S. remake of the British show of the same name.
-It started airing in the U.S. on October 9, 2008 and ran 17 episodes, concluding on April 1, 2009.
+She played NYPD officer Annie Norris in the ABC series Life on Mars, the US remake of the British series of the same name.

-Mol had a recurring role on HBO's Boardwalk Empire as Gillian Darmody, a showgirl at the Beaux Arts and mother and incestuous lover to gangster Jimmy Darmody (played by Michael Pitt).
-The actress shared two SAG Awards for Outstanding Performance by an Ensemble in a Drama Series with the cast in 2010 and 2011.
+Mol had a recurring role on HBO's Boardwalk Empire as Gillian Darmody, a showgirl at the Beaux Arts and mother and incestuous lover of gangster Jimmy Darmody (played by Michael Pitt).
+Mol shared two SAG Awards for Outstanding Performance by an Ensemble in a Drama Series with the cast in 2010 and 2011.

 In February 2018, she played attorney Sam Henessy in the Netflix series Seven Seconds.
-On April 18, 2018, Netflix confirmed the show would not have a second season, deeming it a limited series.

 Personal life

 Interviewed by the Associated Press in Baltimore in December 2006, Mol commented about how she maintained her confidence as an actress: "It is an ongoing struggle.
 Confidence is something that sometimes you have and sometimes you don't.
 And the older you get, hopefully, the more you have some tools to at least fake it".

 She married film director Tod Williams on June 1, 2004.
 Their first child, a son, was born in September 2007.
 In February 2011, Mol gave birth to their second child, a daughter.
-Since becoming a mother, Mol has only taken jobs close to her home in New York City.
+Since becoming a mother, Mol has taken only those jobs that are close to her home in New York City.
 "I told my agent I didn't want to work in L.A., even if it was the greatest job in the world.
 I didn't want to compromise."

 Mol serves as the national spokesperson in the United States for the PMD Foundation, which funds research and awareness of Pelizaeus–Merzbacher disease, a neurological disorder which affects children worldwide.
 Mol became involved with PMD after one of her cousins died from amyotrophic lateral sclerosis (familiarly known as "Lou Gehrig's Disease").